15 Apr 2021

 This is one of the best ways to be successful in the world of UX design - developing and practising active listening may not be that easy in the first place.
 You have to work for it by letting the speaker talk and not dominate conversations. and by planning for responses only after the person finishes talking and not by interfering in the middle.

-Learn the fundamentals of UX design before dreaming deep into the next levels.
-In the beginning, self-learning is a good starter, especially by following along with some YouTube videos.
-As you move forward, the backing of a credible UX design course in HK can help you to fill the gaps if any, and invest time to develop the right skills.
+Learn the fundamentals of UX design before diving deep into the advanced levels.
+In the beginning, self-learning is a good starter, especially through YouTube videos.
+As you move forward, the backing of a credible UX design course in HK can help you to fill the gaps, and invest time to develop the right skills.
 It can be about the practical knowledge of the way you do user research, draw wireframes or create user personas.
 Since UX is highly dependent on human interaction, whether, with a client or an end-user, there is a great need for real feedback, mentorship and opportunities for you to take on real-life practice and projects.

 This is a great thing to do to mark a space in the UX design industry.
 In addition to demonstrating learned skills, this helps you to have a better insight into working life as a designer.
 Don't make the mistake that ux portfolios are only for experienced professionals.
 Even budding designers can build one using mock projects or with a spontaneous redesign of an existing app.